Cell-induced densification and tether formation in fibrous extracellular matrices with biomimetic physics-informed neural networks: Methods

 \subsection{Uncertainty proxy and gated normalization}

-Interfaces, thin layers, and tethers are regions where the learned deformation is most sensitive during training.
-We estimate uncertainty using gradient-based local probing.
+Interfaces, thin layers, and tethers are the regions where the learned deformation is most sensitive during training.
+We therefore use gradient-based local probing to construct a sampling indicator for likely transition layers and intercellular channels.
 Given the current parameters at stage $i$, for each $x\in\Omega_c$ we draw $m_{\mathrm{uq}}$ i.i.d.\ Gaussian perturbations $\delta^{(k)}\sim\mathcal{N}(0,\rho_{\mathrm{uq}}I)$ and define

 In experiments we use $m_{\mathrm{uq}}=16$ and $\rho_{\mathrm{uq}}=0.01$.